EU leaders meet on youth jobs but solutions elusive

 The economy is forecast to have grown just 0.1 percent in the three months to September, though the Bank of France said on Tuesday it expected an improvement to 0.4 percent in the final quarter of 2013.

-In a rare move to shine a critical spotlight on the policies of the larger German economy, the European Commission will decide this week whether to scrutinise Berlin’s record surplus for economic imbalances.
+In a rare move to shine a critical spotlight on the policies of the larger German economy, the European Commission will decide this week whether to scrutinize Berlin’s record surplus for economic imbalances.

 International pressure has risen for Germany to do more to spur domestic demand, with criticism that its reliance on exports is hurting Europe’s economic stability and the global economy.